dmr-uni-projects-assignments/Lab-Assignment-Responsive-Portfolio-Web/README.md

 ## 📄 Notes

-- I used ChatGPT to help me structure the HTML layout and fix a CSS bug.
+- I used ChatGPT to help me fix a CSS bug (although it didn't work and I ended up fixing it myself).
+Additionally, I used it to suggest CSS flags alongside VSCode autocomplete.
-- I designed the color scheme and layout myself using Figma or Canva.
+- I generated the color scheme using Coolors and modified it myself before designing in Canva.
 - I wrote the project descriptions and contact section manually.
+The README file is taken from the template provided by my LAB class teacher.

 ## 📸 Screenshots